alexout/goes-notify-bot/DESIGN.md

 | 23456789  | 3060       | 2023-08-15             |
 | 34567890  | 5020       | 2023-09-30             |

 In this example, `12345678`, `23456789`, and `34567890` are unique identifiers for users.
-The `locationId` column holds the identifier for each user's preferred location. `currentAppointmentDate` column displays the current appointment date set by each user.
+The `locationId` column holds the identifier for each user's enrolment center.

 ### Frontend
 Telegram Bot API will be used for the bot's frontend.